subasraj/flashpost-support/README.md

 * Lightweight Rest API Client for VS Code.
 * Simple & Easy to use UI.
 * Supports Collections and Environment variables.
-* Import Postman collections and variables.
+* Import collections and variables from Postman, Thunder Client.
 * Easily setup your Environment variables from the response.
 * Test API response easily with GUI based interface and without any scripts.
 * Local Storage: All the collection and request data are stored locally on your device.